inatos/rust_blogger/README.md

 4. Now you can access the admin view.

 **Create Your First Post**
-1. Login in as the “admin” user.
+1. Login as the “admin” user.
 2. Navigate to “Editor” in the navbar.
 3. Set mode to “create”.
 4. Choose a post category.